scottcgi/Mojoc/README.md

 ## Roadmap
-The roadmap gives the direction of the Mojoc development.
+The roadmap shows the direction of the Mojoc development.

 #### Graphics Module
   * Create graphics layer compatible with Vulkan, Metal and D3D.